 The make_grid function is used to generate a survey grid for use in the sim_distribution function.
 The output from make_grid is a raster object (Hijmans, 2016) with four layers: depth, cell, division and strat.
-If a more detailed and realistic grid is required, users can manually generate their own survey grid using real data and this grid can be supplied to sim_distribution if the same structure is used.
+If a more detailed and realistic grid is required, users can manually generate their own survey grid using real data and this grid can be supplied as a raster to sim_distribution if the same structure is used.
 The package includes a manually constructed survey grid of NAFO division 3Ps (named survey_grid) and the data-raw folder in the GitHub directory includes the data and code used to construct this grid.
 However, for simplicity, we use make_grid to construct a square grid for our case study and the settings used are shown in Table 1.
-Below we generate and plot (combined in Figure 2) a default case study grid and another grid with four divisions and a more linear gradient in depth.
+Below we generate and plot (Figure 2) a default case study grid and another grid with four divisions and a more linear gradient in depth.